DouglasFireDept/Constitution/7-article.md

 ### Section 5: Probationary Period

 New members shall complete a minimum of a six (6) month probationary period.
 During this period the new member shall attend all monthly meetings and periodic maintenance (PM).
 New member shall either complete Fire Fighter I certification or the department’s New Member Training Program under the direction of the training officer within the first year of membership.
+All new members must complete the department’s Equipment Orientation Program.
 A sponsor will be assigned to the new member for the duration of the probationary period.

 ### Section 6: Voting Rights